bbauska/2025/README.md

 Musk's fucking Tesla Motors is fascist<br>
 (a company he stole and did not create)</p>

-<p>Drump's lies are FOR the MAGA.
+<p>Drumpf's lies are FOR the MAGA.
 Against the other 60% of Americans.
 Or 70%.
 Depending on who did
 the survey.</p>

 <p>Attack science and become an oligarch.
 You can NOT disprove science.
 It's fucking science.